Our Safeguarding Policy (please see documents below) reflects current guidance and explains the way we ensure children

 Mrs T Edmonds: Designated Safeguarding Lead (DSL) and Deputy Head Teacher

 Mrs S Carter: Deputy Designated Safeguarding Lead (DDSL), Class Teacher and SEND Co-Ordinator

 It is the responsibility of the Designated Safeguarding Lead, supported by the Deputy Designated Safeguarding Leads, to ensure that any concerns about a child are recorded accurately and referred to the appropriate agency quickly to ensure that necessary actions are taken to keep the child safe.
 It is also the Designated Safeguarding Lead's responsibility to ensure that all staff and volunteers are trained to an appropriate level and are confident in sharing concerns they have with the DSL.
 This training takes place each year.

 Each term the Designated Safeguarding Lead meets with the Safeguarding Governor to ensure that they are kept up to date with the developments in Safeguarding.
-The Designated Safeguarding Lead also produces a termly report to Trustees regarding Safeguarding at The Harlington and Sundon Academy Trust.
-At no point during these meetings, or in the Trustee’s report, are individual cases discussed.
+The Designated Safeguarding Lead also produces a termly report to Governors.
+At no point during these meetings, or in the Governors report, are individual cases discussed.

 Our Safeguarding Governor is: Mrs Jo Tyler

 Reporting Safeguarding Concerns:

 Please contact any of the staff members above on 01525 752500, if you have concerns about a child.
 You can also speak to any member of staff in school who will refer the concerns to either the DSL or DDSL as Safeguarding is Everybody's Responsibility.